ozchamo/cluster-post-installers-for-yakko/ocpcnv-nfs-csi-install/README.md

 - VMSTORAGENAME: this is the directory name that nfs-csi will use if YAKKO sets all up automatically, which will only happen if both the above parameters are left blank.
 The default name is "vm-nfs-storage"
 - AUTO: If you want to break up the install of OCP VIRT and the nfs-csi driver in stages, set to Y (which is the default)

-Examples:
+**EXAMPLES:**

-- BYO NFS Server:
+- **BYO NFS Server:**
   NFSSERVER=192.168.1.10
   NFSPATH=/mnt/openshift-virtvms
   The above indicates that you will be using YOUR NFS server 192.168.1.10 and there is an existing share already created at /mnt/openshiftvirtvms.
 NOTE that both have to exist if you are using your own NFS server.
 YAKKO plays no part in this setup.

-- Use YAKKO's automatic ability to create, share and run an NFS server/share on the YAKKO host:
+- **Use YAKKO's automatic ability to create, share and run an NFS server/share on the YAKKO host:**
   NFSSERVER=
   NFSPATH=
   Leave both blank and YAKKO will create a NFS share on the YAKKO host in the virtual network, where the directory for NFS concontent will be in the the same directory YAKKO exists.

-- Use YAKKO's automatic ability to create, share and run an NFS server/share on the YAKKO host, where you specify where you want the share to reside:
+- **Use YAKKO's automatic ability to create, share and run an NFS server/share on the YAKKO host, where you specify where you want the share to reside:**
   NFSSERVER=
   NFSPATH=/mnt/myvms
   YAKKO will create an NFS share on /mnt/myvms on the YAKKO host in the virtual network (VMSTORAGENAME will be ignored)